 Ever since its foundation, TNO has been active in the field of advanced optical instruments, and for over 50 years has been developing instruments for use in space, astronomy, scientific research and manufacturing industry.
 Examples of this work include the development of instruments for measuring the ozone layer (GOME and TROPOMI) and a space telescope (GAIA).
-The measuring instruments contribute to dealing with important social issues, spur on science and form the basis for hi-tech industry and job opportunities in the Netherlands.
+The measuring instruments contribute to dealing with important social issues, spur on science and form the basis for industry and job opportunities in the Netherlands.

 Space plays a crucial role in the daily life of everyone on Earth.
 Satellites for communication, earth observation and astronomy are an increasingly crucial part of our planet’s infrastructure.
 In close cooperation with High Tech Industry, TNO Space & Scientific Instrumentation delivers breakthrough technology for space and scientific instruments.

 With earth observation satellites, we are monitoring our planet.
 TNO has a long history of developing instruments that can view our planet's atmosphere, land and water, so that we can reduce the harmful impact of greenhouse gases and air pollution.

 There is a growing demand for more data.
 This includes the advent of self-driving cars, social media with more videos and 'Internet of Things'.
 Existing connections cannot meet this demand.
 Laser satellite communication offers a solution.

 With our technology development for astronomy, we help make scientific breakthroughs possible.
 These include nanometre-precise carrier structures and actuators, laser guide stars and deformable mirrors.